-In 1972 I hoped to get a classical art education so I went to Vienna, Austria, where I attended the Art Academy.
+In 1972 I went to Vienna, Austria, where I attended the Art Academy.
 In Vienna I came into contact with Viennese Actionism and the Material Actions where paint is used as material.
-I was inspired to discover the energy of the paint and the concept of direct self-expression through the material paint.
+I discovered the energy of the paint and the concept of direct self-expression through the material paint.

 At this same time I also studied figure drawing practicing the expressive lines I saw in the drawings of Gustav Klimt and Egon Schiele.
-I became aware of the importance of the figure in painting, the creating of a compelling figurative situation.
+I became aware of the importance of the figure in painting, the impact of a compelling figurative situation.

-The problem in painting as I perceived it was to reconcile the wild energy of abstract painting with the suggestive representation of figurative painting.
+The problem in painting as I perceived it was to reconcile the wild energy of abstract painting with the representation of the figure.
 I knew I had found my calling – to allow the paint total freedom while still representing a figurative situation.

 My life became a quest for the perfect painting where the abstract energy of the paint would be at its height and the representation of the figure at its most defined.

 I completed my “Silhouttes” series in 1990, figures approximated by throwing dark paint at the white surface.